heartcombo/devise/README.md

 user_session
 ```

-After signing in a user, confirming the account or updating the password, Devise will look for a scoped root path to redirect.
-For instance, for a `:user` resource, the `user_root_path` will be used if it exists, otherwise the default `root_path` will be used.
+After signing in a user, confirming the account or updating the password, Devise will look for a scoped root path to redirect to.
+For instance, when using a `:user` resource, the `user_root_path` will be used if it exists; otherwise, the default `root_path` will be used.
 This means that you need to set the root inside your routes:

 ```ruby
 root to: "home#index"